awsdocs/amazon-emr-management-guide/doc_source/emr-connect-master-node-proxy.md

 http://master-public-dns-name:18080/
 ```

-For instructions on retrieving the public DNS name of a node, see [Retrieve the Public DNS Name of the Master Node](emr-connect-master-node-ssh.md#emr-connect-master-dns)\.
-For a complete list of web interface URLs, see [View Web Interfaces Hosted on Amazon EMR Clusters](emr-web-interfaces.md)\.
+For instructions on retrieving the public DNS name of a node, see [Retrieve the public DNS name of the master node](emr-connect-master-node-ssh.md#emr-connect-master-dns)\.
+For a complete list of web interface URLs, see [View web interfaces hosted on Amazon EMR clusters](emr-web-interfaces.md)\.